dunkeroni/krita-stable-horde/FeaturePlan.md

 Track concurrency/kudos/active generations in status panel.
     Move all update messages to the log view and keep current status organized.

+## LoRA:
+Refresh LoRAs button
+    Gather list of top 10GB of lora from civitai
+    Add toggle widgets for all lora options
+    show customizable trigger text when active
+    show strength slider?
+    save active loras to settings
+Add to favorites list?
+Need to save cache of found loras in case Civitai is down.
+    Default to cached version.
+Only reload if requested.

 ## Advanced:
 ~~CLIP skip~~
     added, but appears to be broken on the horde right now.